-The eight nominees receiving the most votes will be elected as members of the Board of Directors subject to a resignation policy in our Bylaws that applies to any nominee who does not receive a majority of the votes cast.
+The nine nominees receiving the most votes will be elected as members of the Board of Directors subject to a resignation policy in our Bylaws that applies to any nominee who does not receive a majority of the votes cast.
 See "Election of Directors" on page 3.
-Approval of all other matters considered at the meeting, including postponement or adjournment, will require the affirmative vote of a majority of shares voting.
+Approval of Proposals 2 and 4 requires the affirmative vote of the majority of the votes cast on each proposal.
+With respect to Proposal 3, the frequency of the advisory vote (every year, every two years or every three years) receiving the greatest number of votes cast will be considered the frequency recommended by our shareholders.
+Approval of all other matters considered at the meeting, including postponement or adjournment, will require the affirmative vote of a majority of the votes cast.

-Only votes for or against a proposal count.
 Abstentions (including abstentions with respect to one or more nominees) and broker nonvotes count for quorum purposes, but not for voting purposes.
 Broker nonvotes occur when a broker returns a proxy, but does not have authority to vote on a particular proposal.

 Banks or brokers holding shares for beneficial owners must vote those shares as instructed.
 If the bank or broker has not received instructions from you, the beneficial owner, the bank or broker generally has discretionary voting power only with respect to the ratification of appointment of the independent registered public accounting firm.
-However, unlike previous years, a bank or broker no longer has discretion to cast votes with respect to the election of directors unless they have received voting instructions from the beneficial owner of the shares.
-It is therefore important that you provide instructions to your bank or broker if your shares are held by such a bank or broker so that your vote with respect to directors is counted.
+A bank or broker does not have discretion to cast votes with respect to Proposal 1, Proposal 2 or Proposal 3 unless they have received voting instructions from the beneficial owner of the shares.
+It is therefore important that you provide instructions to your bank or broker if your shares are held by such a bank or broker so that your votes with respect to these Proposals are counted.
+Abstentions and broker nonvotes will have no effect on Proposals 1, 2, 3 and 4.